Home>Health Hub>General Health>Eating Well with Early Chronic Kidney Disease

 Seeing a dietitian early doesn't mean you'll be handed a long list of restrictions - more often than not, it's the opposite.

 If you'd like to see a renal dietitian, ask your healthcare team for a referral.
-Alternatively, you can get help from a renal specialist dietitian working in private practice on this register.
+Alternatively, you can get help from a renal specialist dietitian working in private practice on the BDA's register.

 Key Take‑Home Message